leetcode-1533/pronunciation-from-google/README.md

     Downloaded abstruse
     Downloaded absurd

-  Personally, this script this for the conquering of GRE.
-I used it to facilitate creating course for memrise.com.
-Where you have to provide audio for each words.
+  Personally, this script is for the conquering of GRE.
+I used it to facilitate creating course for memrise.com, where to create a course an audio for each word must be provided.